brightin-archive/brightin-template/README.md

 ## Purpose

-Static analysis to catch common errors and enforce consistentcy can both make your more productive and improve shared ownership of your codebase.
-This repository contains instructions on how to add various tools to your projects and hit the ground running with sensible (but opinionatd) default configurations.
+Static analysis to catch common errors and enforce consistentcy can both make you more productive and improves shared ownership of your codebase.
+This repository contains instructions on how to add various tools to your projects and hit the ground running with sensible (but opinionated) default configurations.

 For maximum benefit, set up a continuous integration workflow that automatically